 Your competitor or pit lane pass must be clearly on show to gain access to the pit lane on the morning of the event.
 The pass should be stuck on the inside of your front windscreen.

-Friends and family arriving with competitors in their/other vehicles must park in public parking and pay £20 day entry fee at the gate if without tickets/wristbands.
+Friends and family arriving with competitors in their/other vehicles must park in public parking and pay the admission fee at the gate if without tickets/wristbands.
 Two entry wristbands are supplied as part of your Sunday entry, one of which is for the driver.
 If camping, you must also show your camping pass in your front windscreen.

 Please note that motorsport can be dangerous.
 Despite Straightliners Ltd taking all reasonable precautions, unavoidable accidents can happen.
 In respect of these, you are present at your own risk.

 Site and Event Contacts